leonseng/blog-hugo/content/posts/learning-istio/securing-egress-traffic-with-mtls.md

         name: curl
 ```

-As Istio's `outboundTrafficPolicy` is set to `REGISTRY_ONLY`, I first created a `ServiceEntry` to allow any applications in the cluster to reach the external service `nginx-mtls.common-ca.local`:
+As Istio's `outboundTrafficPolicy` is set to `REGISTRY_ONLY`, a `ServiceEntry` is required to allow any applications in the cluster to reach the external service `nginx-mtls.common-ca.local`:
 ```
 apiVersion: networking.istio.io/v1beta1
 kind: ServiceEntry